mehta-avi/mehta-avi/README.md

 📍 Currently Working On:

-Creating Discord Trading Bots by building an API alongside the Blankly Connect framework (Node.js + Javascript + Python).
+Building Discord Trading and Price Monitoring Bots using an API alongside the Blankly Connect framework (Node.js + Javascript + Python).

 📋 Interests: